 - Strengthens skin barriers and traps moisture

-How to Take An Oatmeal Bath
+How To Take An Oatmeal Bath

 Fill up a tub with luke-warm water.
 Add a good amount of oatmeal to the water.
 Soak in the mixture for at least 10 minutes.
 An oatmeal bath can be taken three times a day for effective and faster results.

-Tips to Prevent Dry Skin
+6. How To Prevent Dry Skin

 Spending too much time in the hot shower removes essential oils and water from your skin.
 Take a bath with luke-warm water and avoid staying in for too long.
 Apply moisturizer within a few minutes of drying yourself up.

 B. Loose Clothing

 Rough fabrics can irritate your skin.
 If you have dry skin, consider wearing finely woven cotton or silk clothes.
 Loose clothing is always a better option for those who have dry skin.
 (13) Tight clothes can rub against your skin to cause irritation, itchiness and rashes.

 From dry skin to acne, water is essential to help improve any skin condition.
 Drink enough water throughout the day and stay hydrated.
 This will keep your skin moist and maintain its water content.

 A healthy diet is vital to maintain necessary water content and enhance sebum production in the body.
 Foods rich in Vitamin E and C help maintain healthy skin.